ericrogler/Green-Book/Z021_Design_Systems_EdTech.md

 **From Unknown**
 > “Any idiot can build a bridge that stands, but it takes an engineer to build a bridge that barely stands.”
-- *Finding the source for this quotation is a Herculean task, so if someone does know the original person, let me know.*
+- *Finding the source for this quotation is a Herculean task, so if someone does know the original source, let me know.*

 Everyone is a designer.
 Not everyone is a *good* designer.

 Even if you can design well, you'll still deal with people management issues, managing upwards, and designing communication.

-Understanding design systems translates directly into skills across multiple fields and helps with templating, creating reusable components and materials, and making it easy to change things.

 A complex design is always worse than a simple design if they perform at the same effectiveness/efficiency.
 Complex designs are more prone to failure compared to simple designs.
 - [Dr Richard Cook in *How Complex Systems Fail*](https://how.complexsystems.fail/) does a much better job than me succinctly describing complexity issues across multiple industries (2000).
 - Keep it simple, stupid.

-Don't fall in love with your work, because there's a high chance you will change it later.
-You're usually better off quickly pushing designs, testing (one at a time to save sanity), and iterating than remaining stuck on one perfect design.
-This means, when in doubt, stop overthinking and design something that just works and don't touch it again unless absolutely necessary.
-Sometimes the attempt to make it better actually makes it worse and sometimes a new piece of technology isn't the correct answer.

-For technical designs, like charts and graphs, you could save time and solve most of your business questions by asking if someone needs to import data to Excel (or another similar spreadsheet software).

-No single breakthrough makes the work easier, as difficulty is often found in the *problem* instead of the *tools.*

-Lastly, despite how well something is designed, human error and accidents will occur and you'll always have to make tradeoffs.
+**Your most important question is "Why?"** Jumping straight into work is almost always a bad idea.
+Acquire information and context when able *before* working or you risk wasting time.
+- What people actually do is worth more than what people say they do.
+- Plus, sometimes all it takes is listening to or watching someone to find out nothing "fancy" was needed.

 ## **Long Answer**

-There are two things to cover in this chapter: design patterns and design systems.
+There are two main things to cover in this chapter: design patterns and design systems.
 The latter is explained far more in-depth later here whereas the former can be summarized pretty neatly with an example.

 Design patterns are reusable solutions to commonly occuring problems with specific contexts.

 ...You know.
 Math formulae.
 Algorithms.
+Lists of instructions.
 The fun stuff.

-To put it in an example: You want to make a cake.
+As an example: You want to make a cake.

 Your problem is you need to make a cake.